ancatut/phpki/README.md

 SECURITY & USERS:
+From a root user shell prompt, run the

+	sudo bash secure.sh

-From a root user shell prompt, run the "secure.sh" shell script in this directory to set more restrictive Unix file permissions, and to create the Apache .htaccess files which are necessary to force SSL access, HTTP authentication, and directory access restrictions.
+in this directory to set more restrictive Unix file permissions, and to create the Apache .htaccess files which are necessary to force SSL access, HTTP authentication, and directory access restrictions.
 If you don't do this you will likely be extremely screwed!
 Don't say you weren't warned.

 The secure.sh script will attempt to create a file for your user list and passwords.
 If it fails in that attempt, you will have to use Apache's